Ilankulikov/cron/README.md

     git clone https://github.com/Ilankulikov/cron.git

-set environment variabl with the web repo url or se it manually in install_dependencies.sh
+set environment variable with the web repo url or se it manually in install_dependencies.sh

     export WEB_REPO_PATH=<web repository url> # or set it manually